chinamike65/hugo-tuolesi/content/book4/book4en.md

 When the vexation is reduced, it is even more easy to generate the merits of meditation.

-The gate of sin of sin The gate of sin of sin refers to the four factors that lead to sin of sin.
+##### 2. The gate of sin of breaking commandments

+The gate of sin of sin refers to the four factors that lead to sin of sin.
 Don't be ignorant, disrespectful, lethargic, and troubled.

+##### (1) Ignorance

-(1) Ignorance and ignorance will lead to many mistakes.
+Ignorance will lead to many mistakes.

 To read and study more, at least understand the Five Precepts, Bodhisattva Precepts, and Tantric Precepts.

 If you don't study and understand a lot, you will make a lot of mistakes.

-For example, those who have received the empowerment of the Supreme Yoga Department should do it at least every day, and go to the six yogas.
+For example, those who have received the empowerment of the Supreme Yoga  should do it at least every day, and go to the six yogas.
 The six yogas are all precepts and should be recited seriously.

 Also think about whether you have broken the precept, and if you do, you must immediately repent.

 If you don't understand these things, and you don't do the six yogas every day, you will not only lose money, but also make a lot of trouble, and the retribution will be very heavy.

+##### （2）Disrespect

-(2) If you disrespect or respect the precepts you take, it is easy to break the precepts.
+If you disrespect or respect the precepts you take, it is easy to break the precepts.

 If you have a respectful heart for the precepts that you or others take, it is easy to purify the precepts.